Bad object surface above supports< Back to 3D PRINT QUALITY TROUBLESHOOTING GUIDE

 How to fix bad looking surface above supports:

 Decrease the gap between supports and the object – in order to make the supports easier to break off from the printed object, a small gap is left between the support and the object’s surface.
 If you decrease the gap, you may get better results, but the supports may be more difficult to remove.
-You can tweak the values for supports in Slic3r PE, section Print Settings – Support material.
+You can tweak the values for supports in PrusaSlicer, section Print Settings – Support material.
 Try fine-tuning Contact Z and Decrease pattern spacing to improve the quality of the surface.

 Tweak bridging settings – layer printed above a support structure is essentially a bridge, so tweaking the bridging parameters can help.
 The very basic thing you can try is increasing the cooling (fan speeds), slightly lowering printing temperatures or slowing down the print speed.
 See ‘Poor bridging’ article to learn more about it.